DirtyDabe23/public_Configs_Misc/Win11Instructions.md

     }
 }
 ```
+### Kicking off the upgrade
-- Initiate the update via
+- Initiate the update via this command in PowerShell 7 (as admin, same session where the above function was entered)
 ```
 Start-Windows11Upgrade
 ```
+### Do something else and check in occassionally
 - Monitor for Progress
     - It will take several hour(s)
     - There will be multiple reboots
     - It may take you through OOBE, Windows Hello Configuration, or various other consent screen(s)

+### Wrapping up
 - When concluded
 ```
 Set-ExecutionPolicy -ExecutionPolicy Restricted -Scope Machine
 ```